AndoryuRenoa/MochiJumpLevelEditor/README.md

 To Do:

+*I'd like to experiment with WebRTC here in the future, seems like a useful API to know*

 tie it to the MochiJump app

 Test whether removing jackson api specific code will work and if it can be replaced with: